Wisdom of Committees: An Overlooked Approach To Faster and More Accurate Models: From Ensembles to Cascades

 For a cascade of $n$ models $\{M_i\}$, we also need $(n-1)$ thresholds $\{t_i\}$ on the confidence score, where we use $t_i$ to decide whether a prediction is confident enough to exit after applying model $M_i$ (see Algorithm~\ref{algo:cascades}).
 As we define $g(\cdot)$ as the maximum probability, $t_i$ is in $[0, 1]$.
 A smaller $t_i$ indicates more images will be passed to the next model $M_{i+1}$.
 A cascade will reduce to an ensemble if all the thresholds $\{t_i\}$ are set to 1. $t_n$ is unneeded, since the cascade will stop after applying the last model $M_n$, no matter how confident the prediction is.

 We can flexibly control the trade-off between the computation and accuracy of a cascade through thresholds $\{t_i\}$.
 To understand how the thresholds influence a cascade, we visualize several 2-model cascades in Figure~\ref{fig:confidence-tradeoff}.
 For each cascade, we sweep $t_1$ from 0 and 1 and plot the results.
-Note that all the curves in Figure~\ref{fig:confidence-tradeoff} have a plateau, indicating that we can significantly reduce the average FLOPS without hurting the accuracy if $t_1$ is properly chosen.
-We select the thresholds $\{t_i\}$ on held-out validation images according to the target FLOPS or validation accuracy.
+Note that all the curves in Figure~\ref{fig:confidence-tradeoff} have a plateau, indicating that we can significantly reduce the average FLOPs without hurting the accuracy if $t_1$ is properly chosen.
+We select the thresholds $\{t_i\}$ on held-out validation images according to the target FLOPs or validation accuracy.
+In practice, we find such thresholds via grid search.
+Note that the thresholds are determined after all models are trained.
+We only need the logits of validation images to determine $\{t_i\}$, so computing the cascade performance for a specific choice of thresholds is fast, which makes grid search computationally possible.